-The past - The human mind knows that as time goes on, they cannot go back and make changes but when they think too much, the human mind immediately begins to think about past events and tries different options for what could have been done.
+The Past - The human mind knows that as time goes on, it cannot go back and make changes, but when they overthink, the human mind immediately begins to think about past events and tries different options for what could have been done.
 There is remorse for certain decisions, guilt for certain actions, and worry about doing things wrong.

-Loss of jobs - As the pandemic hit the world, there have been many financial problems worldwide.
+Loss of jobs - As the pandemic hit the world, many financial problems have been worldwide.
 People have lost their jobs.
-There is much higher level of uncertainty.
-It is a great reason to think too much.
+There is much more uncertainty, which is a great reason to overthink.

-Feelings of inadequacy - With the loss of a job, it is obvious that the person may begin to feel worthless.
-And this leads to overthinking and self-centeredness.
+Feelings of inadequacy - With the loss of a job, it is evident that the person may begin to feel worthless, leading to overthinking and self-centeredness.

 Trauma is another factor that can lead to overthinking.
 People who have been traumatized are at greater risk of becoming overly concerned.
 For example, childhood abuse or parental neglect can transform a person's brain to cling to a state of constant vigilance.
-That is, our response to fighting or fleeing or freezing in dangerous situations is very cautious.
+Our response to the fighting, fleeing, or freezing in dangerous situations is very cautious.
 Thus, in such cases, traumatized individuals may experience uncontrollable thoughts.

 Two basic things to consider are stress and anxiety.
-Aside from these basic things, issues of personal self-esteem and self-esteem are one of the most common causes of overthinking.
+Aside from these basic things, personal self-esteem and self-esteem are among the most common causes of overthinking.
 To exacerbate the pandemic, social isolation has brought us stress and anxiety, and anxiety is a natural response to fear.
-In this pandemic, we fear our future - all uncertainties, such as illness, death, and finances, among others.
+In this pandemic, we fear our future - all uncertainties, such as illness, death, and finances.
 These situations lead us to think excessively.

 If you're prone to overthinking, try the following strategies when you find yourself slipping down the slope of rumination.